 Immediately pick up a bow at the start of your adventure until you get access to the bound bow.
 I recommend a run through Bleak Falls Barrow (It seems everyone starts there) to build up your archery and dump those first 5 levels into magicka.
 Make friends with Faendel before you leave Riverwood.
 As both a follower and trainer, you can use him to level up archery to 50 for free.
 Pick up the bound bow in Fort Amol and the Atronach stone on your way to Riften.

 It's good to get into the Thieves Guild questline early as it is a good source of money and provides excellent sneak training.
 While you're in Riften head over to Fort Dawnguard and begin the Dawnguard questline.
 Join the Vampire's side as soon as you're able.

 Archery, Conjuration, and Sneak will be very easy to level along the course of your adventure.
-Destruction can be easily trained to 40 through trainers.
 Restoration can be trained via Collete at the College of Winterhold.
 Along side that turn undead spells will grant you fairly quick levels in restoration.
 If that's not fast enough healing yourself while standing on a fire trap will also level restoration very quickly.
 Ustengrav is an easy location to find such a trap, although you must make a little progress in the main quest to access it.